sgorgun/converter-composition/README.md

     - [Factory Method](https://refactoring.guru/design-patterns/factory-method)
     - [Resources files](https://docs.microsoft.com/en-us/dotnet/core/extensions/work-with-resx-files-programmatically)

-- Discuss defference between composition and aggregation with your trainer, if you work in a regular group.
+-_ Discuss defference between composition and aggregation with your trainer, if you work in a regular group._

 - Implement the following two scenarios to solve the task above.

 ### Aggregation Dictionary Scenario

 - Implement [Transformer](TransformerDictionaryAggregarion/Transformer) class whose `Transform` instance method converts real number to its "in words" string representations in any given language.
-    **Requirement**: The `Transform` method of the `Transformer` class uses the object of the `Charts Dictionary` class, that is passed from outside as a mandatory dependency.
+    **Requirement**: The `Transform` method of the `Transformer` class uses the object of the `CharsDictionary` class, that is passed from outside as a mandatory dependency.

-- Implement [EnglishCharsDictionaryProvider](GermanDictionaryProvider/EnglishCharsDictionaryProvider) class that presents the dictionary of correspondences of the number characters to their word analogs in german.
+- Implement [EnglishCharsDictionaryFactory](GermanDictionaryFactory/EnglishCharsDictionaryFactory) class that presents the dictionary of correspondences of the number characters to their word analogs in german.

-- Implement [GermanCharsDictionaryProvider](EnglishDictionaryProvider/GermanCharsDictionaryProvider) class that presents the dictionary of correspondences of the number characters to their word analogs in english.
+- Implement [GermanCharsDictionaryFactory](EnglishDictionaryFactory/GermanCharsDictionaryFactory) class that presents the dictionary of correspondences of the number characters to their word analogs in english.

-- Implement [RussianCharsDictionaryProvider](RussianDictionaryProvider/RussianCharsDictionaryProvider) class that presents the dictionary of correspondences of the number characters to their word analogs in russian.
+- Implement [RussianCharsDictionaryFactory](RussianDictionaryFactory/RussianCharsDictionaryFactory) class that presents the dictionary of correspondences of the number characters to their word analogs in russian.

 - Add [new unit tests](/Transformer.Tests/TransformerAggregationTests.cs).